 Even if it takes 10 years, you will have something that will last for generations.
 My pick would be “Baraka”.

 Some of the great books took more than one year to write – sometimes they were edited for an entire lifetime before the final release.
 For example, it took Tolkien 16 years to complete his trilogy.

 91. Set up an annual travel and adventure festival

-Or just come to that kind of festival and share your stories, photos and movies.
-I know a guy who every year comes to tell tales about India, and then, there are adventurers who hitchhiked for 6.000 km.
+Or just come to that kind of festival and share your stories, photos, and movies.
+I know a guy who every year comes to tell tales about India, every and then, some adventurers hitchhiked for 6,000 km.
 You can learn something from these people.